 Most approaches start from a limited number of concepts, an idea of coherence, linear steps, and trade-offs.
 Unintentionally, the associated logical, sequential thinking leads to a fragmented, narrow, and oversimplified vision of the challenges you face as a business manager.
 They do not help you deal with the many paradoxes and uncertainties.
 It often results in insufficient involvement, rework, and failing transition efforts.

 In the three cockpit sessions, we invite you, together with fellow entrepreneurs and business leaders, to look at the future differently.
 We focus on how to deal with contradictions, conflict, imbalance, and disruption.
-In each session, we take a theme as a starting point and reflect on how we give it meaning and its essence.
+In each session, we take a paradox as a starting point and reflect on how we give it meaning and its essence.

 Our starting point is that the interdependence, speed, and complexity in working together is thoroughly shaken during the Covid crisis.
 We ask ourselves what this means in terms of your strategy formulation and implementation.
-We take three subthemes of The Great Reset of the World Economic Forum as a starting point.
-The intention is to think about the discontinuities we are confronted with by looking at your business and operational model.

 Meeting Times & Participation Fee

-Unfortunately, it is no longer possible to register for the sessions.
-However, if you are interested in organizing a Dynamic Collaboration Cockpit track in your own organization and explore how you and your team can shape the future even better please contact email@example.com .
+If you are interested in organizing a Dynamic Collaboration Cockpit track in your own organization and explore how you and your team can shape the future even better please contact email@example.com .